AlexDAL1992/drawing/README.txt

 -------------------------------Shape Drawing Program-----------------------------
 Shape drawing project made by Duc Anh LE, 30th April.2018

-This project uses a Raspberry Pi 3 Mode B to hos the project which allows users to choose the shapes that they want and then draws them out to the screen.
+This project uses a Raspberry Pi 3 Mode B to host the project which allows users to choose the shapes that they want and then draws them out to the screen.